coderefinery/documentation/content/writing-readme-files.md

 ````

-## Exercise: Improve the README for your own project
+## Optional Exercise: Improve the README for your own project

 ```{exercise} Exercise README-2: Draft or improve a README for one of your recent projects
 Try to draft a brief README or review a README which you have written for one